itf/6s092/courses/IAP19/PS/PS04/content.md

 <question multiplechoice>
 csq_prompt = """
-A brute-force algorithm is a general problem-solving technique which enumerates all possibilities and checks whether they are a solution to the problem. \n
+A brute-force algorithm is a general problem-solving technique which enumerates all possibilities and checks whether they are a solution to the problem.
 A straightforward, brute-force algorithm for this problem is as follows: \n
 \n
 Iterate over the array, and check whether each element is a peak by checking it against both of its neighbors. \n What is the runtime of this algorithm?